jkedmiston/pandas-examples/README.md

 # Custom markup language for jupyter notebooks
 * use code block structure defined in documentation_generator/examples/basic_notebook.py
 * Beware multi line files which need to be encoded in the code/endcode blocks, or wrapped in a separate file and then exec(open()) is used to include that file.
+* File needs to end in # (TODO)